BookishLang/Bookish/README.md

 ## How it works

 ![image](https://user-images.githubusercontent.com/84229419/201938375-299a2fa6-226b-4eaa-8747-5bdc766cc9cd.jpg)
 The speed mainly depends on the VM speed, which depends on your **computer performance**.
-However, even when your device may be crappy, it will (should) in lower than 1-2 seconds.
+However, even when your device may be crappy, it will (should) run in lower than 1-2 seconds.

 ## Code Samples